Login

 For limited right of first refusal, a notarized deed has to be prepared by a notary for it to be valid vis-à-vis third parties.

 The unlimited right of first refusal must be recorded in writing.
-Notarization is not required.
+In this case, notarization is not required.

 Good to know: by entering the property in the land register, the beneficiaries of the right of first refusal ensure that the property does not change hands without their knowledge.